 To evaluate the similarity to known allergens of proteins that might potentially be produced by translation of the ORF, an epitope search was carried out to identify any short sequences of amino acids that might represent an isolated shared allergenic epitope.
-This search compared the sequences with known allergens residing in the FARRP (Food Allergy Research and Resource Program) dataset within version 15 of AllergenOnline (University of Nebraska)12.
+This search compared the sequences with known allergens residing in the FARRP (Food Allergy Research and Resource Program) dataset within version 15 of AllergenOnline (University of Nebraska).
 The Fast Alignment Search Tool - All (FASTA) algorithm (Pearson and Lipman 1988), version 35.4.4, was used to search the database.
-No alignments generated an Escore13 of ≤1e-4, no alignment met or exceeded the Codex Alimentarius (Codex 2009) FASTA alignment threshold for potential allergenicity (35% identity over 80 amino acids) and no alignments of eight or more consecutive identical amino acids (Metcalfe et al. 1996) were found.
+No alignments generated an Escore of $\leq 1e^{-4}$ , no alignment met or exceeded the Codex Alimentarius (Codex 2009) FASTA alignment threshold for potential allergenicity (35% identity over 80 amino acids) and no alignments of eight or more consecutive identical amino acids (Metcalfe et al. 1996) were found.
 It was concluded that the ORF does not contain any cross-reactive Immunoglobulin E (IgE) binding epitopes with known allergens.

-The ORF amino acid sequence was also compared with non-redundant sequences present in the National Center for Biotechnology (NCBI) database14 which incorporated entries from several databases including GenBank, RefSeq, Swiss-Prot, Protein Information Resource, Protein Research Foundation and Worldwide Protein Data Bank database.
+The ORF amino acid sequence was also compared with non-redundant sequences present in the National Center for Biotechnology (NCBI) database which incorporated entries from several databases including GenBank, RefSeq, Swiss-Prot, Protein Information Resource, Protein Research Foundation and Worldwide Protein Data Bank database.
+The search used the BLASTP (Basic Local Alignment Search Tool Protein - version 2.2.26) (Altschul et al. 1997) algorithm.
+No significant similarities of any sequence to any sequences in the databases (including those of known toxins) were found.